-5th (Dumfries & Galloway) Battalion, King's Own Scottish Borderers in the Great War
+5th (Dumfries & Galloway) Battalion, King's Own Scottish Borderers in WW1

 5th KOSB departure parade